Updated on 11/9/2018

 If you follow these few basic taxi tips and safety pointers, getting around the island will be easier than hopping on a plane to Bali!

 How to get a taxi at the airport

-Other options: Grab, Uber, car rental or Go-Jek
+Other options: Grab, car rental or Go-Jek

 How does it work?

 For both Grab Taxi and Go-Jek, you can simply download the app, register and off you go.
 After filling in your current location and the destination you want to travel to, you can see exactly how much the ride will cost and how long it takes for the nearest driver to get to where you are.
 To make use of these handy transport services in Bali, you will need to get a local sim card as the taxi driver will give you a call to confirm your booking.
-You can get a local sim everywhere and they are dirt cheap, so nothing to worry about.
+You can get a local sim everywhere and they are very affordable, so nothing to worry about.

 There is really no downside to these newbie transport services but with the rising competition in the taxi market, Grab and Go-Jek are unfortunately banned from lots of touristy spots.
 This means you can still get there easily but going back will be more difficult as the drivers don’t dare to enter hostile areas.
 Drivers will decline your pick-up request even if they are close by because they don’t want to get in trouble with the taxi mafia.
 Very understandable!

 The solution to this problem is to go to a quieter area, just outside of the tourist spot or to call a Blue Bird Taxi to come and pick you up (though at some points, the Blue Birds Taxi’s are banned as well).
 You can also try to arrange a pick-up time with the driver that drops you of.
 If anybody asks, just tell them it’s your personal driver picking you up.

 Rent a car in Bali